 A new facility to screen and control water and electricity services tenuously has been launched at the Dubai electricity and Water Authority (Dewa) Sustainable Building in Al Quoz.

 The Supervisory Control and Data Acquisition (SCADA) center for water transmission will provide flawless and more proficient water and electricity services throughout the emirate and will provide immediate response to tragedies or emergencies.
-This undertaking is in accordance to the orders of His Highness Sheikh Mohammad Bin Rashid Al Maktoum, Ruler of Dubai, Vice-President and Prime Minister of the UAE.
+This undertaking is in accordance to the orders of HH Sheikh Mohammad Bin Rashid Al Maktoum, Ruler of Dubai, VP and PM of the UAE.

 The center will boost the water transmission system across Dubai through its efficient and all-time operational control because of its automatic valves and pumps.
 The system will help identify and isolate any faults in the shortest possible time and reduce wastage of water in the network.